lpvlnc/badger/README.md

 # 🕹️ Java 2D Top-Down Game

- This project began as a final test for the **Programming C** discipline, to explore team work, object-oriented programming, and project structure.
+ This project began as a final test for the **Programming C** discipline at Faculdade Dom Bosco de Porto Alegre, to explore team work, object-oriented programming, and project structure.
  We choose to make a game because at the time i was starting my studies in game development, so i had a base for a game engine in Java, presented it to my colleagues and they liked the idea.
  After the version was presented in class, **additional improvements** were made to enhance responsiveness and gameplay experience.